shaydaniel7/readme-generator/README.md

 <br/>

 ## Contributing
-To contribute to this project, please email me at shay@shaydaniel.com.
+test

 <br/>

 ## Tests
 To run tests, run this command:
 ```
-npm run test
+test
 ```

 <br/>

 ## Information
 If you have any questions about this project, you can open an issue or contact me directly at shay@shaydaniel.com.
 You can find more of my work on Github at [shaydaniel7](https://github.com/shaydaniel7/).
-[Here](https://github.com/shaydaniel7/readme.generator "Link to github repository") is the github repository for this project.